Breyanzi®: THE ONE for patients with 3L+ CLL or SLL who have received at least 2 prior lines of therapy, including a BTKi and a BCL-2i1

 *Eligibility included ECOG PS 0-1 and adequate bone marrow, organ, and cardiac function in the TRANSCEND CLL 004 clinical trial.1

-Treatment process can take approximately 2 to 3 months and includes leukapheresis, manufacturing, administration, and adverse event monitoring.1
+Treatment process includes leukapheresis, manufacturing, administration, and adverse event monitoring.1

-BCL-2i, B-cell lymphoma-2 inhibitor; BTKi, Bruton tyrosine kinase inhibitor; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CR, complete response; ECOG PS, Eastern Cooperative Oncology Group performance status; PR, partial response; FCR, fludarabine, cyclophosphamide, rituximab; IGHV, immunoglobulin heavy chain gene; PR, partial response; R/R, relapsed or refractory; SLL, small lymphocytic leukemia.
+3L, third-line; BCL-2i, B-cell lymphoma 2 inhibitor; BTKi, Bruton tyrosine kinase inhibitor; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CR, complete response; ECOG PS, Eastern Cooperative Oncology Group performance status; IGHV, immunoglobulin heavy chain gene; ORR, overall response rate; PR, partial response; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma; TP53, tumor protein 53.

 Reference